QuantEcon/melbourne_2024/README.md

-# University of Melbourne Scientific Computing Workshop
+# University of Melbourne Computional Economics Workshop

 ![](qe-logo-large.png)

-This is the homepage for the computational economomics workshop to be held at the University of Melbourne on August 15th 2024.
+This is the homepage for the Computational Economics Workshop to be held at the University of Melbourne on August 15th 2024.

 ## Abstract